 In the hospitality world, Mr. Clark discussed how Mandarin Oriental has reacted to the shift among young clients from the material to the experiential.
 While luxurious rooms like the “Presidential Suite” may once have been the most coveted, today’s clients seek something else: “In Hong Kong, our ‘Entertainment Suite’ has a massive TV, a DJ booth, an open kitchen — it’s an ideal place to invite guests.”
 From an authentic Peruvian restaurant in Miami to a New York City bar on the 35th floor, Mandarin Oriental has also made a point of offering distinctive food and beverage outlets — each with their own personality.

 In the day’s final keynote speech, Mr. David Sinapian, CEO of Groupe Pic and President of Grandes Tables du Monde, shared his views on redefining luxury in the context of hospitality.
 Mr. Sinapian believes that “emotions are the new El Dorado.”
 He observed, “Going to a fine dining restaurant is like a journey.
 It’s like going to the theater.”
 Through a blend of human skills, ambiance, design and spirit, and tableware, Mr. Sinapian’s goal is to “make our guests have an unforgettable experience based on emotions, which make them feel unique.”
 Particularly in fine dining, luxury brands have the opportunity to propose new experiences and engage clients through the five senses — and through emotions.

 Addressing a wide range of topics, Glion’s Experiential Luxury Conference provided students and industry representatives with inspiration and timely insights.
-Full details of the Experiential Luxury Conference can be found here.

 Interested in studying luxury at Glion?
 Learn more about Glion’s Luxury Brand Management specialization here.